-Our email carbon foot print can easily be reduced.
-Here ten top ways to manage email more effectively to help reduce carbon footprint.
+Our email carbon foot print can easily be reduced with the help of the majour providers.
+See our recent letter in the Financial Times.
+However, as individuals we to have a part to play.
+Here five easy ways to manage email more effectively to reduce your carbon footprint.

 In summary, small creates a beautiful email carbon footprint when it comes to email and inbox size.
 At the same time, make sure you don’t send trivial one-line message which have no value for the recipient, eg OK, Thanks, Will do.
 Chrome have a neat extension called ‘Carbon Capper’ which pops up when you send emails of less than four words to prompt you to think whether or not you need to send the email.

-This is an extract of Dr Seeley’s forthcoming new book – ‘100 Tips to Improve Performance and Reduce the Carbon Footprint in the Digital Age’, being co-authored with Melissa Esquibel.
+This is an extract of Dr Seeley’s forthcoming new book – ‘100 Tips to Improve Performance in the Digital Age’, being co-authored with Melissa Esquibel.

 We are publishing the 100th edition of the Mesmo Consultancy ‘e-briefing’ – tips and hints on how to save time by reducing email overload and using brilliant email etiquette.
 The first edition appeared on 1st January 2003 and was emailed to 350 subscribers.
 100 editions on and we have over 2,300 subscribers.